mbrt/keygen-post/post.md

 ## KLEE keygen

 Now that we know basic KLEE commands, we can apply them to our particular case.
-Let's recap the high level picture of the problem:
+Our problem is simple: we need a customer number, a serial number and a mail address considered valid by the application.
+The first goal is to get at least one good triple of them, but more ambitiously we want a list of them, to make a key generator.